 - Is the attendance record of each member of a sub committee documented?

-Disclosure of compensation, human resource and organisational information showed the greatest amount of variability across countries of any component.
+Compensation, human resource and organisational information disclosure continued to display the highest variability across countries of any component.
+The overall average score of 51 was an improvement from last year’s score of 44.
 Four countries had scores of 75 or above.
-Conversely there were also four countries that scored less than 15.
+Conversely there were also four countries that scored less than 25 in this area.

-- In six countries, all five funds disclosed board member compensation, in four others, none of the five funds did; and
+- In four countries, all five funds disclosed board member compensation, in three others, none of the five funds did; and

-- In two countries, all five funds disclosed total compensation for the CEO and their top two reports, in seven others, none of the five funds disclosed management salary information.
+- In two countries, all five funds disclosed total compensation for the CEO and their top two reports, in six others, none of the five funds disclosed management salary information.

-- Just over half of the funds made disclosures about employee diversity programs.
-In 14 of 15 countries, at least one fund reported on their diversity programs.
-The only country that didn’t was, somewhat surprisingly, the Netherlands.
+- The focus on diversity is growing globally and two-thirds of all funds made disclosures about employee diversity programs.
+In all countries, at least one fund reported on their diversity programs.
+Last year only 51% of funds reviewed disclosed their diversity policies.

 Recognising that disclosure of actual remuneration may be a difficult sell in countries where it is not required, there are still several areas where compensation, HR and organisation disclosures could be improved:

 - Many disclosures on board compensation philosophy were quite vague.
 It would be good to see more disclosures around time commitments and peer groups used to determine board compensation.